emine-yildirim/emine-yildirim.github.io/Leeds_Seminars_2023-24.md

 In this talk, I will recall how highest weight representations of certain affine Kac-Moody algebras are given by field operators and symmetric functions.
 Using the field operators, we can construct vertex operator with interesting applications in mathematical physics.
 By considering a one-parameter extension of these vertex operators, we also find that they are closely related to the integrable Calogero-Moser-Sutherland models.
 In particular, we find that there is a one-to-one correspondence between the space spanned by these vertex operators and the so-called super-Jack polynomials.
 If time permits, I will also discuss how this approach can be used to construct a Laurent polynomial generalization of the super-Jack polynomials.

  ---

+Alison Parker (University of Leeds)

+Some representation theory of Kadar-Martin-Yu algebras

+Kadar-Martin-Yu introduced a new chain of subalgebras of the Brauer algebra.
+These algebras start with Temperley-Lieb and end with the Brauer algebra and build in representation theoretic intensity.
+This gives a new tool to tackle the long standing problem of understanding the representation theory of the Brauer algebra.
+We present an introduction to these new algebras and some results about their representation theory.
+This is joint work with my PhD student N. M. Alraddadi

+---

 [2023 Leeds Algebra Seminars](https://emine-yildirim.github.io/seminar.html)